-One might assume this phenomenon is unique to the US, as many researchers have pointed out that inequality has been increasing more in the US than in Europe.
-However, Germany exhibits similar trends.
+One might assume this is unique to the US, as many researchers have pointed out that inequality has been increasing more in the US than in Europe.
+However, Germany, Europe's economic motor, exhibits similar trends.
 In 2022, Germany's GDP per capita was 1.9 times higher than Portugal's.
 Within Germany, the state of Hamburg's nominal GDP per capita was 2.3 times higher than that of Mecklenburg-West Pomerania.

 Globalization, automation, and structural change contribute to these widening withincountry gaps.
 Although, on aggregate, countries are becoming more prosperous, certain regions are not benefiting.
-Structural factors like the ones mentioned have uneven geographical impacts.
+These structural factors have uneven geographical impacts.
 Since both winning and losing industries agglomerate spatially, whole regions might experience exceptional growth while others suffer from exceptional decline and are left behind.